ruuda/musium/docs/index.md

 an always-on device connected to speakers.
 Playback can be controlled from anywhere on the local network through a webinterface.

+*Vaporware warning: while Musium is usable, it is missing essential features, such as the ability to pause playback.*

 ## Features

  * Respects album artist and original release date metadata.